 Whether the problem is the relay or the control of the relay, a trend chart can be used to isolate and identify the problem.
 Further diagnostic testing can be done to eliminate the problem.
 Maybe a bad relay, wiring issue, or other problem, the issue can be rectified before it creates other problems.

 In one case, the trending data highlighted a problem with a temperature sensor that had incorrect installation.
 The outdoor sensor was installed next to a dryer vent for a clothes dryer.
-Therefore, whenever the dryer was drying clothes, and the wind was blowing in a specific direction, the temperature sensor was effected, causing it to rise.
+Therefore, whenever the dryer was drying clothes, and the wind was blowing in a specific direction, the temperature sensor was affected, causing it to rise.

 This created problems with the reset schedule inside the program.
 The temperature sensor was relocated to a better position, and the problem went away.
 Issues like this are easily and quickly identified by setting up the trend charts and using them to look for anomalies.